krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==
-= 2019.12.10	- version 2.2.2 =
+= 2019.12.10	- version 2.3.0 =
-* Fix			- Comparing with correct payment id in notification callback if order is a subscription.
+* Feature		- Free trial subscriptions is now supported in the plugin.
 * Enhancement 	- Added more logging in the notification callback function.
-* Feature		- Free trial subscriptions is now supported in the plugin.
+* Fix			- Comparing with correct payment id in notification callback if order is a subscription.

 = 2019.11.11	- version 2.2.1 =
 * Enhancement	- Added default for Last name when customer type is business.
 Prevents orders from being created on checkout error fallback.